 D.

-Any qualifying Community Stakeholder interested in filling an appointed Board Seat may submit either a written or verbal “Council Appointed Board
+Any qualifying Stakeholder interested in filling an appointed Board Seat may submit either a written or verbal “Council Appointed Board

 Seat Application”, to include a brief bio about themselves to the Board hired Secretary and/or Board Secretary.

 The Council hired Secretary and/or Board Secretary shall then ensure that “Council Governing Board Appointment” is placed on the next scheduled Board meeting agenda.